 We offer both Federal Work-Study and Student Aide Program employment opportunities.
 Federal Work-Study Program jobs are based on need as shown in your financial aid application.
 Other University jobs through the Student Aide Program are open to all students.
 To be eligible to work in either program, you must be currently enrolled at Northeastern for at least six credit hours in a degree program.
-See the job postings located outside of Enrollment Services and the employment office for the departmental contact information to initiate the interview and hiring process.
-You can also find job listings online.
+Find Student Aide and Federal Work-Study position job listings online.

 Federal Work Study Program (FWSP) eligibility

-You must complete the Free Application for Federal Student Aid (FAFSA) prior to March 1 for the upcoming award year.
+You must complete the Free Application for Federal Student Aid (FAFSA) prior to January 15, 2019, for the upcoming award year.
 Students with the Expected Family Contribution (EFC) indicated on the Student Aid Report (SAR) must fall between $0 and $6,000.
-FWSP awards will be awarded until funds are exhausted.
-After that, if you are eligible, you will be placed on a FWSP waiting list.
-The Student Employment Office reviews the usage of FWSP awards each October and redistributes any available funds to those on the FWSP waiting list.
+Federal Work Study Program (FWSP) awards will be awarded until funds are exhausted.
+After that if you have not received an award, and if you are eligible, you may be placed on the FWSP waiting list.
+The Student Employment Office reviews the usage of FWSP awards at the beginning and middle of each semester and redistributes any available funds to those on the FWSP waiting list.

 Classification and Wage Levels

 Student Employment positions require that you have a Job Description Form on file in the Student Employment Office.
 In addition, you must complete a Student Hiring and Change of Status Form.
 The hiring agent shall determine - based on your skill set - which level you will be placed upon hire.

 Few skills and little or no previous training/work experience required

 Requires some prior training, clerical and computer knowledge